haxiomic/webcore/ROADMAP.md

     - We should probably redefine so it wakes the event loop when a new event is added

 - Maybe rename HaxeApp -> HaxeAppView or similar

-- WebAudio
-    - Minimize lock contention by splitting mixSources into time quanta (as specified in the specification) => Had issues when trying this; might be a problem in miniaudio